aaronhackney/cdo-ansible/cdo_ansible/devices/README.md

 We have provided some sample inventory and tenant/device secrets in this repo.
 While these credentials are encypted, in a "real" production system, one would not want to have those vault secrets stored in a CVS system like github, even though they are encryted.
 Again, they are here for demonstration purposes only.

 ## Devices File
 This file is only required for ASA and IOS devices.
 FTD devices do not need a device file.
-For ASA and IOS files, this is a .yml file with the same name as your CDO Tenant.
-Your CDO tenant name can be found in CDO under Settings --> General Settings under `Tenant Name`
+For ASA and IOS files, this is a .yml file with the same name as the host that you have defined in the inventory file (CLI ansible) or the inventory in Ansible AWX/Tower.

 ### Devices keys
-The tenants file has 2 keys:
+The device file has 2 keys:
 `username` - The administrative username used to log into your ASA or IOS device.
 `password` - The administrative password used to log into your ASA or IOS device.